Richemont Fails to Prove Parasitism as Court Sides with Louis Vuitton

 Louis Vuitton model wearing the Color Blossom BB Sun Ear Stud, featuring the Monogram motif

-On March 5, 2025, the French Court of Cassation ruled in favour of Louis Vuitton, dismissing an appeal brought by Richemont, the owner of Van Cleef & Arpels.
-The dispute centered on allegations that Vuitton’s Color Blossom jewellery collection unfairly imitated Van Cleef & Arpels’ renowned Alhambra design.
-The court upheld previous rulings that Vuitton’s collection was a legitimate brand extension rather than an act of commercial parasitism.
+On 5 March 2025, the French Court of Cassation ruled in favour of Louis Vuitton, dismissing an appeal brought by Richemont, the group that owns Van Cleef & Arpels, which claimed that Louis Vuitton’s design imitated a 1968 jewellery motif widely associated with the Alhambra collection.
+The dispute centred on whether Louis Vuitton’s Colour Blossom collection amounted to an unfair imitation.
+The court upheld earlier rulings that Vuitton’s jewellery line was a legitimate brand extension, not an act of commercial parasitism.

 Background of the Dispute